kazurayam/KS_ObjectRepositoryGarbageCollector/docs/index.md

 You can find that in the `Object Repository` there are 15 Test Objects defined.

 **Problem** : There are 15 Test Objects defined, whereas 11 Test Objects are used by Test Cases.
-15 minus 11 = 4 Test Objects are not actually used by Test Cases.
+15 minus 11 = 4 Test Objects are not used by Test Cases.
 In other words, there are 4 garbages. *How can you tell which Test Objects are garbages?*

 This sample Katalon Studio project has just 15 Test Objects.
 It is a small project.
 I believe that many Katalon users have larger projects with 50 Test Objects, 100, 300, …​ possibly even more.
 The more Test Objects you have, the more garbages you would have.
-The more garbages you have, the more it becomes difficult to remove them. *Large scale Katalon Studio projects always contain a lot of garbages*
+The more garbages you have, the more it becomes difficult to find them. *Large scale Katalon Studio projects always contain a lot of garbages*

-Any Katalon project with a lot of unused Test Objects is hard to maintain.
-Users would want to remove the garbages but, of course, they do not want to break their projects.
-Therefore they definitely want a tool that provides a list of unused Test Objects.
+In order to keep Katalon projects maintainable, users would want to remove the garbages.
+But they do not want to break their projects.
+They definitely want a tool that provides a list of unused Test Objects.

 *Unfortunately Katalon Studio provides no such tool that shows you a list of unused Test Objects.*

-So I have developed it.
+Therefore I have developed it.